-As Finix improves our products and features, we will make changes to our APIs.
+As Finix improves our products and features, we'll make changes to our APIs.
 When breaking changes are made to Finix's API, a new dated version is released.
 A breaking change is a change in Finix's API that makes your current integration with Finix incompatible.
 More commonly, we make non-breaking changes that don't result in a new released version.

 The API version your requests use controls how API responses and webhooks behave (for example, the values you see in responses, the parameters you're sending in requests, etc.).